aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/ishape/_index.md

 ```

-Returns or sets the width of the shape.
+Gets or sets the width of the shape, measured in points.
 Read/write float.

 --------------------

-Returned value is always defined (is not Float.NaN).
-Assigned value must be defined (not Float.NaN).
-You can set undefined values for RawFrame instance properties.
+The value returned is always defined and never Float.NaN.
+The value assigned must also be defined; assign Float.NaN only to properties of a RawFrame instance.

 **Returns:**
 float